One-Click Unsubscribe and Opt-Outs

 - Keep unsubscribe pages simple and clear.

-- Use preference choices only when they help subscribers reduce email instead of leaving completely.
+- Use preference choices only when they help subscribers receive less email instead of leaving completely.

-- Do not re-import unsubscribed people as active subscribers.
+- Do not import unsubscribed people again as active subscribers.

 - Use [Suppression Lists and Subscriber Status](https://mailrith.com/guides/suppression-lists.md) to understand how Mailrith protects opted-out subscribers.

-- If people complain instead of unsubscribing, the unsubscribe path may be hard to find or the email may not feel expected.
+- If people complain instead of unsubscribing, the unsubscribe path may be hard to find or the email may not match what subscribers expected.

-- If unsubscribes spike after one campaign, review the subscribers, promise, frequency, and subject line before sending again.
+- If unsubscribes increase sharply after one campaign, review the subscriber list, signup promise, send frequency, and subject line before you send again.

 ## Fix Common Issues